Spanish War of Euric: Expire

 Isidor of Seville (560-637) tells us that Eurik had the Roman commander Vincentius murdered, with which he wanted to force the Roman aristocracy into tractability.
 In the course of 475, the Western Roman emperor Julius Nepos tried to stabilize the situation diplomatically.
 A treaty was presumably concluded in which Eurics' authority over all of Hispania and Gaul, from the Pyrenees to the Loire and the Rhône, was recognized in exchange for peace.
 This recognition actually meant the end of Roman power in Spain.
 In return, Provence returned to the control of Rome.
 Modern historians (such as Roger Collins and Peter Heather) interpret this as a realistic peace deal, in which Nepos acknowledged that he could no longer change anything militarily.

 Aftermath

 This peace lasted only a short time.
 Already in 476–477 the Western Roman Empire finally collapsed (Romulus Augustulus deposed).
 Eurik took advantage of this and shortly afterwards occupied Provence, probably around 477–479.
 With this, the last Roman administrative region in the West disappeared outside.
-The Eastern Roman emperor Zeno officially recognized his power over Aquitaine and Gaul around 477–479.
+The Roman emperor in the East Zeno officially recognized his power over Aquitaine and Gaul around 477–479.